 The best way to keep and consume walnut oil is within the walnut itself.
 But, which is better for cardiovascular disease protection?
 Black walnuts, or English, (also known as common walnuts)?

-Regular “English walnuts have been shown to decrease cardiovascular disease risk; however, black walnuts do not appear to have not been studied for their cardioprotective effects” until now.
+Regular “English walnuts have been shown to decrease cardiovascular disease risk; however, black walnuts do not appear to have not been studied for their cardioprotective” benefits—until now.
 Maybe black are even better?
 Who do you think won the contest?
-Three choices: black best, English best, or the same.
+Three choices: black best; English best; or the same.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.

 Please consider volunteering to help out on the site.